Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

     rm -rf upgrade-prechecks_WAR
     ```

-## 3. Update management host Slingshot NIC firmware
+## 4. Update management host Slingshot NIC firmware

-If new Slingshot NIC firmware was provided, refer to the "200Gbps NIC Firmware Management" section of the  _Slingshot Operations Guide for Customers_ for details on how to update NIC firmware on management nodes.
+If new Slingshot NIC firmware was provided, refer to the "200Gbps NIC Firmware Management" section of the  _HPE Slingshot Operations Guide_ for details on how to update NIC firmware on management nodes.

 After updating management host Slingshot NIC firmware, all nodes where the firmware was updated must be power cycled.
 Follow the [reboot NCNs procedure](../../node_management/Reboot_NCNs.md#ncn-worker-nodes) for all nodes where the firmware was updated.